qiboteam/qibolab/doc/source/main-documentation/qibolab.rst

 One the key features of Qibolab is its support for multiple different electronics.
 A list of all the supported electronics follows:

-Controllers (subclasses of :class:`qibolab.instruments.abstract.Controller`):
+Controllers (subclasses of :class:`qibolab._core.instruments.abstract.Controller`):
-    - Dummy Instrument: :class:`qibolab.instruments.dummy.DummyInstrument`
+    - Dummy Instrument: :class:`qibolab.instruments.DummyInstrument`
     - Zurich Instruments: :class:`qibolab.instruments.zhinst.Zurich`
-    - Quantum Machines: :class:`qibolab.instruments.qm.controller.QMController`
+    - Quantum Machines: :class:`qibolab.instruments.qm.QMController`

-Other Instruments (subclasses of :class:`qibolab.instruments.abstract.Instrument`):
+Other Instruments (subclasses of :class:`qibolab._core.instruments.abstract.Instrument`):
-    - Erasynth++: :class:`qibolab.instruments.erasynth.ERA`
+    - Erasynth++: :class:`qibolab.instruments.era.ERASynth`
     - RohseSchwarz SGS100A: :class:`qibolab.instruments.rohde_schwarz.SGS100A`

-All instruments inherit the :class:`qibolab.instruments.abstract.Instrument` and implement methods for connecting and disconnecting.
+All instruments inherit the :class:`qibolab._core.instruments.abstract.Instrument` and implement methods for connecting and disconnecting.
-:class:`qibolab.instruments.abstract.Controller` is a special case of instruments that provides the :class:`qibolab.instruments.abstract.execute` method that deploys sequences on hardware.
+:class:`qibolab._core.instruments.abstract.Controller` is a special case of instruments that provides the :class:`qibolab._core.instruments.abstract.execute` method that deploys sequences on hardware.

 Some more detail on the interal functionalities of instruments is given in :doc:`/tutorials/instrument`